cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 The burden is primarily on the proposing project to demonstrate it is secure in a manner that is understandable to the broader community.
-The reviewers will help to assess and probe the design.
+The reviewers will help to assess and probe the design and supporting project documentation.

 The proposing project must provide a written document that describes the project and its security.
 In the case of OpenFGA, there is structured information present